mossssama/RectangularStepper/README.md

 ## Additional Features:

 - Customizable appearance: You can modify the colors, border styles, and text styles of the stepper to match your application's design.
-- RTL support: The stepper can be displayed in right-to-left layouts.
+- RTL/LTR support: The stepper can be displayed in both right-to-left & left-to-right layouts.

 ## Getting Started: